How can I contribute ?

 With these files, we'll be able to look at metadata (Maker-Notes) embedded in the files to improve their support in digiKam (via the exiv2 and libraw libraries).

-We also need sample files produced by all kind of applications (including other OS and proprietary softwares like photoshop) that include IPTC/XMP metadata.
+We also need sample files produced by all kind of applications (including other OS and proprietary software like Photoshop) that include IPTC/XMP metadata.
 It's to ensure compatibility with other tools and to test the new automatic import of this data in the digiKam database (comments and tags update and so on).

 If you is a photographer you can contribute to the digiKam to propose your best shots as splash-screens.
 Take a look at this page for details.